-You may feel like you can’t go on when you lose your soulmate — whether it was due to death, divorce, or a difficult breakup.
-You feel the loss in your heart, stomach, and soul.
-Your soulmate was part of you, your daily life and identity…how do you keep going?
+You may feel like you can’t go on when you lose your soulmate — whether the loss happened because of death, divorce, or a difficult breakup.
+You feel your soulmate’s absence in your heart, stomach, and soul.
+Your loss lodges inside you because your soulmate was part of you, your daily life and your identity.
+How do you live after losing your soulmate?

 “Remember to be heroically patient with yourself,” writes Alan Wolfelt in When Your Soulmate Dies: A Guide to Healing Through Heroic Mourning.
 “For grieving soulmates, this tends to be a mourning need that you can only begin to take on substantively after months (and possibly years) of acknowledging the reality of the death and embracing the pain of the loss.”